Intranet vs. Extranet: The Main Differences Explained

 Not so long ago, the intranet and extranet were completely separate, making communication processes infinitely more difficult.

-Nowadays, thanks to modern software, the intranet and extranet complement each other.
+Nowadays, thanks to modern software, they complement each other.

 Communicating and collaborating both internally and externally is now a piece of cake.